tlemane/kmtricks/usage.md

 }
 ```

-**Read a column-major bf matrix, tranpose it to obtain row-major bf (see next section) and write the transposed matrix into a kmtricks file:**
+**Read a hash presence/absence matrix, tranpose it to obtain row-major bf (see next section) and write the transposed matrix into a kmtricks file:**

 ```cpp
 #include <string>